flanagan-lab/flanagan-lab.github.io/_pages/about.md

 Januray 2022: Coley Tosto, who began her PhD in November 2020, finally arrived in New Zealand to complete the remainder of her PhD!

 Check out how Sarah spent her time in 2021 [in her latest blog post!](https://sarahpflanagan.wordpress.com/2022/01/04/working-in-the-age-of-lockdowns/)

-December 2021: Sarah was awarded UC's Faculty of Science Emerging Researcher Award!

-November 2021: Emily Beasley has joined the lab as a new PhD student, and we are also welcoming Jude van Houtte as a summer student!
-Starting in mid-November are two co-supervised students, Alexandra Cox (MSc) and Andrew McCabe (summer BSc student), who co-supervised by Sarah and [Claudia Meisrimler](https://www.canterbury.ac.nz/science/contact-us/people/claudia-meisrimler.html).

-September 2021: Lucy Howell has started her PhD  in the lab!

 See older news at the [news archive](https://flanagan-lab.github.io/news-archive/)